edusagnier/wordle_linux/README.md

 ## How to Play

-Once the installation is complete, you can start the game by running the main script.
-Have fun playing Wordle!
+Once the installation is complete, you would be ask if you want to play.
+In case another time you want to start the game by running the main script `wordle_game.sh`.
+**Have fun playing Wordle!**